karelzimmer/kz-uploads/README.md

 kz-scripts during generation of site karelzimmer.nl by script kz-build.

-Site karelzimmer.nl provides links to documents and scripts for installing and maintaining Ubuntu and Debian GNU/Linux.
+Site karelzimmer.nl provides links to documents and scripts for installing and maintaining Ubuntu or Debian GNU/Linux.

 ---
 Basis-bestanden voor site karelzimmer.nl.\